WHAT IS THE SILVER SAVANNAH?

 SILVER & TARNISH

 MOST SILVER SAVANNAHS HAVE A FULL SILVER AND WHITE COAT (WITH BLACK SPOTTING) BUT ALSO HAVE WHAT BREEDERS WILL CALL 'TARNISH.'
 (SOME GOLD TONES IN AREAS LIKE THE FEET AND/OR NOSE BRIDGE).
-YOU CAN SEE THIS IN ALL GENERATIONS OF SILVERS BUT ESPECIALLY IN THE EARLY GENERATIONS LIKE THE F1 SAVANNAH BECAUSE YOU ARE PUTTING A GOLDEN SERVAL WITH A SILVER SAVANNAH.
+YOU CAN SEE THIS IN ALL GENERATIONS OF SILVERS BUT ESPECIALLY IN THE EARLY GENERATIONS LIKE THE F1 SAVANNAH BECAUSE YOU ARE PAIRING A GOLDEN SERVAL WITH A SILVER SAVANNAH.
 ONCE YOU START BREEDING SILVERS TO SILVERS THROUGHOUT THE GENE POOL YOU WILL OBTAIN AN ALMOST ALL SOLID SILVER AND WHITE COAT WITH BLACK AND SILVER SPOTTING.
-SOME PEOPLE LOVE HAVING SOME GOLDEN TONES ON THEIR SILVER BECAUSE IT IS SUCH AN EXOTIC AND UNIQUE LOOK!
+SOME PEOPLE LOVE SOME GOLDEN TONES ON THEIR SILVER SAVANNAH BECAUSE IT IS SUCH AN EXOTIC AND UNIQUE LOOK!

 photo is a smoke silver kitten from African Image Savannah Cats